 German for marketing and lobbying.
 Negotiating in German in an intercultural context.

+History

-History IMPORTANT: ALL OUR HISTORY COURSES ARE TAUGHT IN FRENCH (UNLESS OTHERWISE STATED)
+IMPORTANT: ALL OUR HISTORY COURSES ARE TAUGHT IN FRENCH (UNLESS OTHERWISE STATED)

+E3/2b: FRENCH HISTORY FOR INTERNATIONAL STUDENTS Spring Semester

-Classes: 18 hours OBJECTIVE:
+Classes: 18 hours

+ECTS credits: 3

+OBJECTIVE:

 The aim is to give an overview of the history of France to international students who have not studied the subject before.

-ECTS credits: 3

 COURSE PROGRAM:

-1. The Roman Empire through the Franks.
+- 1. The Roman Empire through the Franks.

 - 2. Charlemagne's Era.

 - 3. The Capetian Dynasty : the Progression of Royal power.

 - 4. The 16th century from the Renaissance to the Wars of Religion.

 - 5. France under Louis XIV (1643-1715).

 - 6. The French Revolution (1788-1815).

 - 7. The Establishment of the French Republic.

 ASSESSMENT: There will be a 1hr mid-term exam and a 2hr final exam for this course.

 MCA1/1a: GREAT MYTHICAL FIGURES Fall Semester

 Lectures: 24 hours

 ECTS credits: 2

 OBJECTIVES: